tmarsteel/jcli/README.md

 ## Installation

-Go to the [releases page](realeses) and download `tmarsteel-jcli-X.X.X.jar` from the latest release.
+Go to the [releases page](http://github.com/tmarsteel/jcli/releases) and download `tmarsteel-jcli-X.X.X.jar` from the latest release.
 Support for dependency managers is about to come!

+Alternatively, you can check out this repo and build yourself using Ant.
+JUnit 4.10+ is required if you want to run unit-tests.
+See `build.xml` for more information.

 ## Documentation